AdobeDocs/campaign-classic.en/help/installation/using/application-server.md

 ---
 # Application server{#application-server}

 The required database access layers must be installed on the server and accessible from the Adobe Campaign account.

 ## Java Development Kit - JDK {#java-development-kit---jdk}

+Java Development Kit, or JDK, is a software development kit.
+It is the foundational component that enables Java application and Java applet development.

 The dynamic Web page generator uses JSP 1.2 technology.
 For this, a Tomcat engine (from Apache) is included in the application.
 It requires a Java Development Kit (JDK), installed on all servers which the Adobe Campaign application is installed on.